shlomigispan/My-Final-Project-INT/README.md

 3. create a git repo name infra
 4. open 2 more branches from master branch
 5. commit the scripts and the vagrantfiles to your branch and pull request to dev branch – put the trainer as reviewer

+### The solution for module 3 is in: https://github.com/shlomigispan/infra/tree/dev

 ## module 4 – docker
 1. write dockerfile to this maven project https://github.com/lidorg-dev/hello-world-war
 2. make sure you fork the repo